jmcollin78/versatile_thermostat/documentation/en/algorithms.md

 ![image](images/config-tpi.png)

-You need to provide:
+You must provide:
-1. the coefficient `coef_int` for the TPI algorithm,
+1. the `coef_int` coefficient of the TPI algorithm,
-2. the coefficient `coef_ext` for the TPI algorithm.
+2. the `coef_ext` coefficient of the TPI algorithm,
+3. a minimum activation time in seconds,
+4. a minimum deactivation time in seconds,
+5. a high cut-off threshold in °C (or °K) for the temperature deviation above which the algorithm will be disabled,
+6. a low re-activation threshold in °C (or °K) for the temperature deviation below which the algorithm will be enabled again.

 ### Principle